 - Help them build confidence, so that they can achieve their goal.

-- Act wisely and behave as a friend.
+- Act wisely and behave like a friend.

 - Spare time to understand their problems and sort out their worries.

 A good pace should be created between parents and children.
 Such as a rope walker who can only walk safely if the weights are balanced on both sides of the rope, such as the balance that is to be created between children and parents.

 Education is important but it is not everything in life.
 There is a success story behind every failure one.
 Don’t read success stories, you may get a message.
 Read failure stories, you will get some ideas to get success.
 Let us look at some of those inspiring personalities of all time who made it even after failing in their school, who we know but don’t try to remember and get inspired.

 List of successful people who failed:

 - The great Thomas Alva Edison, who was a master of “trial and error”, found 10,000 ways a light-bulb cannot work.
 And became one of those greatest inventors.